 Pressures: Gasses under pressure are a potential hazard in the form of stored energy.
-Accidents can occur when this energy area of low pressure, can produce cryogenic temperatures which cause severe burns.
+Accidents can occur when this energy is improperly handled.
+Be sure that all equipment used is compatible and designed to control the pressures encountered.

 Nitrogen: Nitrogen is chemically stable, nonflammable, and does not support combustion.